• Jargon Buster Introduction

 Where contracts are not yet exchanged, therefore no agreement is legally binding on either the buyer or seller’s side of the transaction.

-A report which is prepared by a fully qualified building surveyor in order to check the structure for any faults.
+A report is prepared by a fully qualified building surveyor in order to check the structure for any faults.
 How owners have the option to choose between three types of structural survey, each will provide them different amounts of information.